syncfusion-content/winui-docs/winui/Cartesian-Charts/GroupingStacked.md

 ---
 layout: post
-title: Grouping Stacked series in WinUI Cartesian Chart control | Syncfusion
+title: Stacked group chart in WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about Grouping Stacked features of Syncfusion WinUI Cartesian Chart (SfCartesianChart) control and more.
+description: Learn here all about the stacked group chart in Syncfusion WinUI Cartesian Chart (SfCartesianChart) control.
 platform: WinUI
 control: SfChart
 documentation: ug
 ---

-# Grouping Stacked in WinUI Cartesian Chart (SfCartesianChart)
+# Stacked Group Chart in WinUI Cartesian Chart (SfCartesianChart)

-You can group the stacked similar series using [`GroupName`]() property of stacked series.
+Cartesian chart provides support to group the stacked similar series by using the [`GroupName`]() property of stacked series.
 The stacked series which contains the same [`GroupName`]() will be stacked in a single group.

 The following code example shows how to group the stacked series.